debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 #### Usage

-* ~~`electrum-trustless-mainnet` depends on it, so if you install it on desktop, it should work~~ Dependency is urrently broken and intentionally left broken until remote access is implemented.
+* ~~`electrum-trustless-mainnet` depends on it, so if you install it on desktop, it should work~~ Dependency is currently broken and intentionally left broken until remote access is implemented.
-* `/etc/electrs-mainnet/conf.d/interface.toml` contains all information required for accesing `electrs`, but you probably only need port.
+* `/etc/electrs-mainnet/conf.d/interface.toml` contains all information required for accessing `electrs`, but you probably only need port.
 * If you want to use `electrs` remotely you need some kind of tunnel - so far manual only, look at the port above
+* the `electrs` needs to be fully synchronised before it even opens the rpc port (you can check it using `nmap localhost -p <rpc-port>` on the server)

 ### electrum